McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 Sam Kim, Choreographer (New York, NY)

-Kathleen Spehar, Former Director, The O'Shaughnessy at St. Catherine University (St. Paul, MN)
+Kathleen Spehar, Director, The O'Shaughnessy at St. Catherine University (St. Paul, MN)

 2018 Panel: